 She and the king get married and have a child, and sure enough, the little man shows up and tries to take it away.
 However, seeing her grief, he relents and gives her a loophole: If she can guess his name in the next three days, she can keep the child.

 So, for the next couple of days, the young queen lists every name she can think of, and sends out messengers to collect new ones, but the little man always denies that any of them is his name.
 By the third day, things are looking grim, until her messenger tells her that he overheard a little man singing a peculiar song:

 Rumpelstiltskin's reaction to his name varies depending on the version of the story; in the tale the Grimms first collected, he flew out of the window on a spoon.
 In the Grimms' early editions, he simply left in a huff.
 Later, they gave him the interesting but anatomically improbable death above (complete with illustration!).
 In yet another version, his stomp creates a hole in the floor through which he falls to Hell.
-(See Deal with the Devil
+(See Deal with the Devil below.)

-Rumpelstiltskin contains examples of the following tropes:
+"Rumpelstiltskin" contains examples of the following tropes:

-- Deal with the Devil: It is implied that Rumpelstiltskin is, if not actually demonic, at least fey and up to no good.
+- It is implied that Rumpelstiltskin is, if not actually demonic, at least of the wicked kind of The Fair Folk and up to no good.

 - In one British version of the tale, Duffy and the Devil, he is the devil.
-His name is given as "Tillytop", he laughs in Duffy's face when she guesses "Lucifer" and comments that Beelzebub is a distant cousin.
+His name is given as "Tillytop;" he laughs in Duffy's face when she guesses "Lucifer" and comments that Beelzebub is a distant cousin.

 - Exact Eavesdropping: Good thing that Rumpelstiltskin just happened to be singing about what his name was when the messenger overheard him.